gregfreeman/gregfreeman.github.io/_posts/2016-06-14-raspberrypi-jupyter-remote-kernel.md

 ## Communication

-In this post, I descibe make a remote kernel on the rasperry pi.
+In this post, I describe how to make a remote kernel on the rasperry pi.
 This adds an additional communication link in the jupyter framework.
 The browser uses http to access the jupyter notebook server.
-Jupyter uses ZMQ to access local kernels, in this case ipythonkernel.   ipythonkernel uses ssh to access your remote raspberry pi device and instantiate a local python kernel.
+Jupyter uses ZMQ to access local kernels, in this case ipythonkernel.
+Ipythonkernel uses ssh to access your remote raspberry pi device and instantiate a local python kernel.

 ![Browser-html-Jupyter-zmq-remote_ikernel-ssh-ipythonkernel](/blog/assets/2016/remote_ikernel_comm.svg)

-One we have this setup, we have a special kernel option in jupyter notebook that lets us run a remote notebook on the device.
+Once we have this setup, we have a special kernel option in jupyter notebook that lets us run a remote notebook on the device.

 ## Raspberry Pi